E-Wallet Apps in Singapore: DBS PayLah!, FavePay, Google Pay, GrabPay & etc Which Is the Best Mobile Wallet to Use?

-Singapore’s e-payments journey started way back in 1984 with the introduction of GIRO.
+Singapore’s e-payments journey started back in 1984 with the introduction of GIRO.

-Or digital wallets, mobile wallets and mobile payment as they may also be called.
+Or digital wallets, mobile wallets, mobile payment options and etc. as they may also be called.

 That’s where we come in…

-To break things down simply for you so you can make the best choice when it comes to e-wallets.
+To break things down simply for you so you can make the best choice.

 - If you are using e-wallets to store money, there are certain considerations, such as, “Is there an expiry date for the money in the mobile wallet?”

-- There are many types of mobile wallets available in Singapore and they can be down into bank-based mobile wallet; non-bank-based mobile wallet; and gadget-based mobile wallet.
+- There are many types of mobile wallets available in Singapore: bank-based mobile wallet, non-bank-based mobile wallet, and gadget-based mobile wallet

 What Are E-Wallets?